SCOPE: Structured Prototype-Guided Adaptation for EEG Foundation Models with Limited Labels: Methodology

-Building upon the constructed supervision, we propose a \emph{Prototype-Conditioned Adapter (ProAdapter)} to utilize these signals for efficient adaptation.
-For each unlabeled sample $\mathbf{X}_j \in \mathcal{D}_{u}$, we use its prototype similarity vector $\boldsymbol{\varpi}_j$ to condition lightweight adaptation modules inserted into a frozen EFM, enforcing a persistent structural constraint.
-The associated confidence score $\gamma_j$ and pseudo-label $\hat{y}_j$ are used to regulate the training objective for unlabeled data.
+Building upon the constructed supervision, we propose a \emph{Prototype-Conditioned Adapter (ProAdapter)}.
+For each unlabeled sample $\mathbf{X}_j \in \mathcal{D}_{u}$, we use its prototype similarity vector $\boldsymbol{\varpi}_j$ to condition lightweight adaptation modules inserted into a frozen EFM.

-\textbf{Architecture.} \emph{ProAdapter} adopts a feature-wise modulation design to adapt intermediate representations in a parameter-efficient manner, which is architecture-agnostic and operates on residual features when available and on layer outputs otherwise.
-In practice, \emph{ProAdapter} is inserted into the last $L$ layers of the backbone, as higher layers capture more abstract, task-relevant semantics, whereas lower layers mainly encode generic signal characteristics and are kept frozen.
+\textbf{Architecture.} \emph{ProAdapter} adopts a feature-wise modulation design to adapt intermediate representations in a parameter-efficient and architecture-agnostic manner.
+It operates on residual features when residual connections are available, and otherwise modulates layer outputs.
+In practice, \emph{ProAdapter} is inserted into the last $L$ layers of the backbone.

 \textbf{Prototype-Conditioned Modulation.} Given a prototype similarity $\boldsymbol{\varpi}_j \in \mathbb{R}^{K}$ and an intermediate representation $\mathbf{h}_l \in \mathbb{R}^{D\times T}$, \emph{ProAdapter} uses feature-wise modulation: